hugolopez-online/freighble/README.md

 A specialized search engine for logistics professionals that helps match freight transportation needs with suitable vendors.
 Designed to streamline vendor look-up based on multiple criteria like origin and destination, transportation mode, and load specifications.
 The current scope of its functionality is for loads and carriers in Canada, U.S., and Mexico only.

+> **!!
+IMPORTANT DISCLAIMER !!**
+> Please note that at this stage of development,
+> the vendors displayed with current searches are
+> mock vendors, they're not real or the information
+> shown is very likely made up or extremely inaccurate.

 ## Tech Stack

 - **Frontend**